dudelovetech/EclipseImageJ1Plugin/README.md

 2. Enabled the compilation of ImageJ java plugins from the ImageJ menu (tools.jar required in the lib folder of the JRE!).

-3. Added an experimental option in the preferences to open images in a Swing->JavaFX-SWT tab (future replacement for SWT_AWT).
+3. Added an experimental option in the preferences to open images in a Swing in JavaFX in SWT tab (future replacement for SWT_AWT).
 Images can  be opened in fullscreen with: F1 = primary monitor true fullscreen, F2 = primary monitor fullscreen, F3 = secondary monitor fullscreen, F4 = tertiary monitor fullscreen, F5 = quartary monitor fullscreen.

 4. Added some preferences to scale the ImageJ toolbar dialog, etc.